brikis98/yevgeniy-brikman-homepage/_posts/2015-11-11-running-docker-aws-ground-up.md

 in production?
 Most of the articles I found online assume you're already an expert in both Docker deployment and cloud providers.
-They don't take the time to explain their ideas from first principles and instead dive straight into jargon like clusters, auto scaling groups, scheduling, nodes, orchestration, PaaS, IaaS, and so on.
+They don't take the time to explain their ideas from first principles and instead dive straight into jargon like clusters, auto-scaling groups, scheduling, nodes, orchestration, PaaS, IaaS, and so on.

 {% include figure.html path=page.thumbnail_path alt="Docker on AWS" %}